ai-autocoder/multi-project-diff/README.md

 6. **Group Selection:** If the current file doesn't belong to any defined group, or if you want to compare against a different group, use the "Pick Group" button to choose a specific group for comparison (only available if the file doesn't belong to any group).

+7. **Watch Mode:** Toggle Watch (eye icon) in the view toolbar to automatically use the currently active editor file as the reference and refresh the comparison whenever you switch files.
+Disable it with the eye‑closed icon.

 ## How to Use

 1.  **Open a file** you want to use for comparison.
 This becomes the initial reference file the first time you run the diff.